gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

-Briefly, the BIOCLIM method defines species potential range as a multidimensional environmental hypervolume bounded by the minimum and maximum values of all presences (Franklin, 2010).
-For each species, the algorithm establishes the percentile distribution of the values of each environmental variables at the known locations of occurrences (Hijmans et al., 2017).
+Briefly, the BIOCLIM method defines species potential range as a multidimensional environmental hypervolume bounded by the minimum and maximum values of all presences [@Fran10a].
+For each species, the algorithm establishes the percentile distribution of the values of each environmental variables at the known locations of occurrences [@HijmPhil17].
 The environmental variables of all sites are then compared to those percentile distributions and given scores between 0 (1st percentile) and 1 (100th percentile).
 The median or 50th percentile is considered as the most suitable location and both tails (e.g. 10th and 90th percentile) are not distinguished, the values larger than 0.5 being subtracted from 1.
-The minimum percentile score across all environmental variables is selected as the prediction value for each site and multiplied by 2 so values are between 0 and 1 (Hijmans et al., 2017).
+The minimum percentile score across all environmental variables is selected as the prediction value for each site and multiplied by 2 so values are between 0 and 1 [@HijmPhil17].
 It should be noted that the limiting variable is thus not necessarily the same for all sites.
-Values of 1 are rare, as it would mean a perfectly median site on all variables, and values of 0 are frequent, since they are assigned whenever an environmental value is outside the range of the observed values (Hijmans et al., 2017).
+Values of 1 are rare, as it would mean a perfectly median site on all variables, and values of 0 are frequent, since they are assigned whenever an environmental value is outside the range of the observed values [@HijmPhil17].
 Finally, before calculating richness or beta diversity metrics, we transformed the predictions back to a presence-absence format, where all predictions greater than one are considered as presence.
 This might tend to overestimate species ranges and create some sort of border